TressaPark/7-Project-1-APPetite/README.md

 # Group Project #1 – APPetite

 # Motivation
-To allow users to order food based on user's current location.
+To allow users to order food based on user's current location, when undecided what to eat.

 # Build Status
 HTML in progress